-To change attorneys in the middle of a case or other legal matter is disruptive, time-consuming and potentially stressful.
-When you’re forced to change attorneys because your lawyer has been disbarred, it's an even more difficult situation.
-Knowing that the attorney did something egregious enough to require disciplinary action, you’re likely to wonder if you might have been receiving sub-par legal representation.
+The situation is even worse if you’re forced to change attorneys because your lawyer has been disbarred.
+Knowing that the attorney did something egregious enough to require disciplinary action, you’re likely to wonder whether you might have been receiving sub-par legal representation.
 It helps to understand what disbarment is, and how it can happen.

-What is Disbarment?
+What Is Disbarment?

 Because lawyers may be licensed in several jurisdictions, disbarment in one jurisdiction doesn’t automatically mean a lawyer is disbarred nationwide.

-If you paid in advance or legal work that hasn't yet been performed, those fees should be automatically refunded.
+If you paid in advance for legal work that hasn't yet been performed, those fees should be automatically refunded.
 The attorney is also required to return any case files to you.
 You will have to hire a new attorney to represent you, and those case files should help bring that lawyer up to up to speed on your legal matters.